bbiswal333/bulletinboard/CloudFoundryBasics/Exercise_6_DeployAdsOnCloudFoundry.md

 ![](/CloudFoundryBasics/images/SAPCockpit.png) <sub><b>[image-important]</b></sub>

-## [Optional] Step 6: Add heartbeat URL to the Application Manifest
+## [Optional] Step 6: Add Heartbeat URL to the Application Manifest
 There are various attributes that can be used to configure the deployment of your application, which are documented [here](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html).

 For example you can configure the health check in such a way that it considers the application as healthy, when the `health` endpoint returns HTTP `200` status within 1 second.
 For this you need to specify the following attributes in your `manifest.yml`: